The impact of Coronavirus (COVID-19)Last updated: 30th October 2020

 It usually takes some time to put everything in place to defer any trip.
 So please talk to us about deferring your trip 3 to 4 weeks before the date your balance is due on your original booking.
 Then we have enough time to confirm your new itinerary before the balance was due on your original itinerary.

-2) we have confirmed the revised arrangements with you …
+- we have confirmed the revised arrangements with you...

-This brings your total deposit to 30%.
+This will bring your total deposit to 30%.
 Your remaining balance of 70% will be payable 10 weeks before your new departure date.

 We are asking for an additional deposit so we can pass on more of the deposit to our partners in Africa to help with their cash flow in this exceptionally difficult year.
 We are very mindful that the financial impact of multiple cancellations for small African businesses can be very severe.
 Many of our partners depend on travellers from overseas for the majority of their business.
 So even delaying a trip effectively asks them to forego their revenue for an empty room on your original dates, which can be a very big financial sacrifice for them.

-In recent weeks we have been humbled by the support that we, and our travellers, have received from the vast majority of our partners at camps and lodges in Africa – and equally by the support which the vast majority of our travellers have shown for us, and those same small African businesses.
-A number of our travellers have asked if Expert Africa can facilitate donations to small African charities that they know from previous trips – and even pay additional advance payments on their trips to help the small, owner-run camps that we deal with.
-Please ask for the latest issue of our newsletter for some ideas about how you may wish to help directly.
+In recent months we have been humbled by the support that we, and our travellers, have received from the vast majority of our partners at camps and lodges in Africa - and equally by the support which the vast majority of our travellers have shown for us, and those same small African businesses.
+A number of our travellers have asked if Expert Africa can facilitate donations to small African charities that they know from previous trips - and even pay additional advance payments on their trips to help the small, owner-run camps that we deal with.
+Please ask your Expert Africa specialist advisor (our team page is here) for ideas about how you may wish to help directly.

 |59 days - 45 days||60% of holiday price|